Understanding Your Skills and Interests

 Examples of Skills

-Here are some examples of skills you may already be strong in based on your experiences.
+Here are some examples of skills or strengths:

 →Language skills (such as reading comprehension, writing and written communication)